Emmotes/ic_modron_library/docs/strongheart.md

 {:/nomarkdown}
 </span>

-The Unaffiliated core is far enough ahead of the other cores that it's the best one to use for Strongheart.
-That said - you could potentially use one of the other cores if the pipes you have favours one of them.
+The Unaffiliated core is far enough ahead of the Magic (Non-Magic Variant) core that it's the best one to use for Strongheart.
+I do not recommend even trying the Magic core because it doesn't have any health nodes.

 {::nomarkdown}
 <span id="mixedUnaffDexTable" hidden>